JosephLin/PhotoGallery/README.md

 # Inspirations

 I'm an amature photographer and I've accumulated quite a large amount of photos over the years.
 I've been constantly looking for a better photo browsing and managing app, so this is a topic that I care deeply about.
-My approach for this project is influenced by apps that I'm using or have used extensively in the past: Picasa, iPhoto, Aperture, Photos on mac and on iOS, Lightroom, Google Photos, etc*.
-I also drew insiprations from other image-centric apps, like tumblr and instagram.
+My approach for this project is influenced by apps that I'm using or have used extensively in the past: Picasa, iPhoto, Aperture, Photos on mac and on iOS, Lightroom, Google Photos, etc. I also drew insiprations from other image-centric apps, like tumblr and instagram.

 ## Case study
 (This only covers the user interaction, but not the functional stuff like syncing, performance, or AI)